aames/EvenT/Readme.md

 ~Key concepts:

-- Event: A single event
+- net.ajed.event.core.Event: A single event
-- Event Bag: Aggregated events
+- net.ajed.event.core.Event Bag: Aggregated events

 How is it supposed to work?

 # Vague description of the concept

-EventService creates an EventBag, which EventService can then add events to.
+EventService creates an net.ajed.event.core.EventBag, which EventService can then add events to.

-The Event is the core entity, the EventBag is a repository of events grouped by a 'thing' (I will avoid the word task).
+The net.ajed.event.core.Event is the core entity, the net.ajed.event.core.EventBag is a repository of events grouped by a 'thing' (I will avoid the word task).